Explore Jobs

 2. How do you say your resume is attached?

-You say your resume is attached by saying, “I’ve attached my resume.”
-Other variations of this include “I’ve attached my resume for your reference,” and “I have attached my resume, as you requested.”
-However you say it, just make sure it flows with the rest of your message.
+You can say, “I’ve attached my resume.”
+Other variations include “I’ve attached my resume for your reference,” and “I have attached my resume as requested.”
+Ensure it flows naturally within the context of your email.

 References